jyontika/CS-315-Project-1/README.md

        a) data_saved_videos = all of the data from the videos the script saved <br />
        b) save_data_all_videos = all of the data from the testing batches <br />
        c) control_data_all_videos = all of the data from the control batches <br />

+## Data Analysis
+All notebooks and files used are in Our-Data-Analysis:

+1. **Jaccard-And-Summary-Analysis.ipynb** : Includes code for exploratory analysis, calculating summary statistics, graphing distribution of batch sizes, and analyzing difference of feeds using the Jaccard Index.